This article was first published on 28 December 2019; updated on 3 January 2026.

 National Mosque

 I really fell in love with Malaysia until our tour guide stopped here, explaining the message of this unique mosque – it represents harmony and unity of the different cultures living in Malay.
 It sends a message of respect of religion and beliefs.
-The way our tour guide delivered this, coming from his heart, I saw and it manifests how people who live in Malaysia love this country, “Nobody owns Malaysia.
+The way my tour guide in 2019 delivered this, coming from his heart, I saw and it manifests how people who live in Malaysia love this country, “Nobody owns Malaysia.
 We just love it.”

 Harriston Botique

-Our last top from Klook’s full city day tour, not to mention the Petronas and Chinatown and our free lunch, is Harriston Botique.
+Our last top from Klook’s full city day tour in 2019, not to mention the Petronas and Chinatown and our free lunch, is Harriston Botique.
 It offers more than 150 chocolate variants, including my first try’s ruby chocolates.
 Yes, that was my first time to hear that kind of chocolate as I only know some like milk and dark chocolates.
 Witnessed how they make some of their products and bought pasalubongs – a kilo of unbreakable almond chocolates, “no need to refrigerate” monkey chocolate, a bottle of cacao powders.

 Chinatown and Central Market